nabla-studio/cw1155/README.md

 #### ContractInfo

-Access basic contract information, including the minter's address and the metadata URI.
+Access basic contract information, including the minter's address, the owner's one and the metadata URI.

 ```